AkashSoftage/Issue-escalation/README.md

 Level 1: basic issues that can be resolved by the team.
 Level 2: issue requiring attention from team leads or managers.
 Level 3: critical issue involving senior management or specialized teams.
 3. Assign responsibility - designate roles and responsibilities for each escalation level.
+4. i